 Social Security numbers are "the crown jewel of information" for thieves, says Neal O'Farrell, executive director of the nonprofit Identity Theft Council, which provides support to people whose identities have been stolen.
 A thief can take that nine-digit number and open a line of credit, file for a tax refund or apply for a job -- all in your name.

-"Last year alone, thieves stole about $5 billion just through identity theft-related fraudulent tax refunds," O'Farrell says.
-"It's very easy to do."
-To make matters worse, arrested identity thieves may give police their assumed identity -- so victims end up not just with bad credit, but with an arrest record too.
+In 2016 identity theives hit a record 15.4 million Americans -- up 16 percent from 2015.1 To make matters worse, arrested identity thieves may give police their assumed identity -- so victims end up not just with bad credit, but with an arrest record too.

 But how do identity thieves get a hold of that valuable number?
 The old-fashioned way is to steal someone's mail.
 This still happens, says O'Farrell, and some street gangs even specialize in this activity.
 But data breaches affect far more people: Over the past five years, an average of one reported data breach has occurred every day in the U.S., with some affecting millions of records.

 Consider these three ways to protect your Social Security number (and yourself) against identity theft:

 Each of the three credit agencies is required by law to provide one free credit report per year at annualcreditreport.com.
 Stagger your requests so that you get a picture of your credit every four months.

 2. Try not to give out your Social Security number

 Some people, such as your doctor or accountant, really do need your Social Security number.
 Otherwise, says O'Farrell, refuse "for as often and as long as you can."
 If you must give the number, it's worth asking about security measures:

 - Are background checks required for their employees?